Why You Should Invest In Real Estate

 - Real estate has a lower tax rate

 If your investment property is sold after a year, the gain is subject to capital gains tax rates which depending upon your individual tax bracket is generally 15% or 20% which is usually less than one’s personal tax bracket.

 Our tax code, under a 1031 exchange, permits the gain on the sale of an investment property to be transferred from the property being sold to a new property being purchased, hence deferring the payment of any tax on the sale of the property.

 There is one final advantage to a real estate investment and that it is understandable an easy for most everyone.
 It’s easy to purchase, it’s easy to finance and there are no insurmountable financial barriers to enter.
 It’s easy for most investors to improve their properties and it’s easy to use the tax advantages.
-While Wall Street is becoming more and more of a mystery and becoming the game of financiers, real estate investing is looking better and better.
+While Wall Street is becoming more and more of a mystery and becoming the game of financiers, real estate investing is looking better and better for average Americans.